gamedevcincy/constitution/Constitution.md

 Ratification by two-thirds (2/3) of the voting members of the GameDev Group shall be sufficient to establish this constitution.

-## Bylaws of the Association for Computing Machinery at UC
+## Bylaws of the UC Game Development Group

 ### Section I: DUTIES OF OFFICERS